 Time to gain insights into your own freezer capacity needs

 Furthermore, it should be possible to calculate the variance in forecasts and actual data.
-As stated before, in industries subject to a volatile R&D pipeline, where more and more products require cold chain storage and distribution, managing your freezer capacity both in the short-term (0-2 years) and in the long-term (3-10 years) is a must.
+As stated before, in industries subject to a volatile R&D pipeline, where more and more products require cold chain storage and distribution, freezer capacity management both in the short-term (0-2 years) and in the long-term (3-10 years) is a must.
 This is where setting up a solid contingency and backup plan is necessary in case of failure or extreme peaks in demand, decreasing contingency costs and increasing capacity optimization by determining the right level of safety stock, for example.

-So, are you planning to make the most cost-efficient decisions when it comes to your long-term freezer capacity asset management?
+So, are you planning to make the most cost-efficient decisions when it comes to your long-term freezer capacity management?
 Do you want to gain insights into your freezer capacity needs in 8-12 weeks?
 Get in touch & let’s talk!